-- = Attractiveness Rating x Probability of Occurrence x Det & Capability - Attractiveness (ATT) indicates how attractive the opportunity is perceived - Probability of Occurrence (OCC) indicates how likely the opportunity is to occur - Determination & Capability (D&C) indicates the degree of commitment and the ability of the firm to realize the opportunity
+- = Attractiveness Rating x Probability of Occurrence x Det & Capability - = ATT x OCC x D&C - Attractiveness (ATT) indicates how attractive the opportunity is perceived - Probability of Occurrence (OCC) indicates how likely the opportunity is to occur - Determination & Capability (D&C) indicates the degree of commitment and the ability of the firm to realize the opportunity

-The advantages of RPN and OPN over the Kotler's approach is the addition of a third factor.
+The advantages of RPN and OPN over the Kotler's approach are the addition of a third factor.
 In the case of RPN the inclusion of "Detectability" for risks (or threats) is obvious.
-The fact that many terminal diseases (e.g. cancer, heart attack, H5N1, Koo, L. C, and Koo, Hannah (2008) Developing strategies for the Government of Macau, SAR with SWOT analysis" Electronic proceedings of the 第三届 "21 世紀的公共管理: 機遇與挑載" 國際學術研討會 14-15 Ocober, Macau SAFP

-AIDS,....) become so horrifying is because they cannot be detected easily so that medical treatment can be applied earlier.
+The fact that many terminal diseases (e.g. cancer, heart attack, H5N1, AIDS,....) become so horrifying is because they cannot be detected easily so that medical treatment can be applied earlier.
 Similarly the large casualty arising from natural disasters like earthquake and tsunami is also due to the difficulty in detecting or predicting the events early enough.
 RPN is used in product design stage to prevent product failure.
 No similar index was ever contemplated for the positive effect of product usage over time, since it is unlikely that new opportunities could happen when the product is being used.
 RPN is obviously applicable in strategic formulation process to determine the extent of threats.
-The opposite of Failure is Success.
-Thus the concept of Success Mode and Effects Analysis (SMEA) was created.
-The aspects on 'magnitude' and 'probability' have been dealt with in the previous approach (Koo et al., 2005; Koo and Koo, 2007b).
+The obvious opposite of Failure is Thus the concept of Success Mode and Effects Analysis (SMEA) was The aspects on 'magnitude' and 'probability' have been dealt with in the created. previous approach (Koo et al., 2005; Koo and Koo, 2007b).
 The third component 'determination and capability' is introduced to correspond to 'likelihood of detection'.
 The argument of incorporating 'determination and capability' in calculating the OPN is because opportunities are external factors.
 When opportunities occur (e.g. economic development, new government policies,...) all companies are equally aware of them and yet they have different degree of success in realizing these external opportunities.
-More often than not, the underlying reason is the degree of 'determination and capability' of the concerned organization in taking advantage of the opportunity. short, the FMEA and SMEA and their related RPN and OPN can be used to structurally determine the 'real' opportunities and threats for the SWOT analysis.
+More often than not, the underlying reason is the degree of 'determination and capability' of the concerned organization in taking advantage of the opportunity.

+short, the FMEA and SMEA and their related RPN and OPN can be used to structurally determine the 'real' opportunities and threats for the SWOT analysis.

 The SWOT matrix matches the external factors with the internal factors.
 Positive impact from favourable factors (S -strengths and O -opportunities) are maximized and negative influences from unfavourable factors (W -weaknesses and T -threats) are minimized.
 These are depicted in Table 5 as: maxi-maxi SO; mini-maxi WO; maxi-mini ST; and mini-mini WT.
 It is better to label each strength, weakness, opportunity, and threat as S1, S2, S3, ... for different strengths; O1, O2, O3, ... for the various opportunities; and so on.
-In the maxi-maxi SO \$1\$2\$3\$4\$7\$8\$901 represents the outcome (i.e. action item that the Macau Government should undertake in the light of the prevailing circumstances) from matching strengths S1, S2, S3, S4, S7, S8 and opportunity O1.
-This kind of matching continues for the remaining of all internal and external factors, with similar possible action outcomes generated in the respective quadrants in the SWOT analysis The reasons why SWOT matches internal factors with external factors are Firstly, matching external factors (e.g. opportunities and threats) are obvious. meaningless as both are beyond the control of the entity concerned. internal factors (i.e. strengths and weaknesses) are not matched among themselves because in the absence of specific external stimuli, the improvement direction for Koo, L. C, and Koo, Hannah (2008) Developing strategies for the Government of Macau, SAR with SWOT analysis" Electronic proceedings of the 第三届 "21 世紀的公共管理: 機遇與挑載"
+In the maxi-maxi SO quadrant, S1S2S3S4S5O1 represents the outcome (i.e. action item that the Macau Government should undertake in the light of the prevailing circumstances) from matching strengths S1, S2, S3, S4, S5 and opportunity O1.
+This kind of matching continues for the remaining of all internal and external factors, with similar possible action outcomes generated in the respective quadrants in the SWOT analysis matrix.
+The reasons why SWOT matches internal factors with external factors are obvious.
+Firstly, matching external factors (e.g. opportunities and threats) are meaningless as both are beyond the control of the entity concerned.
+Secondly, internal factors (i.e. strengths and weaknesses) are not matched among themselves because in the absence of specific external stimuli, the improvement direction for future development is purposeless.